University of FloridaSolutions for Your Life

 Damage

-Infestations in tree-ripe fruits frequently are so high that in parts of Mexico where these fruits are grown, especially in Veracruz, that the growers do not permit them to mature on the trees, but pick them green and ripen them artificially to avoid infestation.
+Infestations in tree-ripe fruits frequently are so high that in parts of Mexico, especially in Veracruz, growers pick the fruits green and ripen them artificially to avoid infestation.
 Fruits so ripened, however, are inferior to tree-ripened fruits.

 Selected References